 In 1994, the State designated a governmental, autonomous and technically independent institution for the exclusive exercise of these functions in order to differentiate its own regulatory role from that of the regulated organizations.
 Therefore, Decree No. 1540 of 1994 established the National Nuclear Regulatory Agency (Ente Nacional Regulador Nuclear) until the promulgation on 23 April 1997 of Law No. 24 804, which established the current ARN.
 This law states that the State sets the regulation policy and control of the nuclear industry by means of ARN.
 Decree No. 1390 of 27 November 1998 regulates this law by defining its scope and procedures that facilitate its application.

 ARN acts as an autonomous agency within the jurisdiction of the President and is subject to the public comptroller.
 In compliance with article 7 of the law, ARN is in charge of regulating and controlling the activities undertaken by the nuclear industry in all areas related to nuclear and radiation safety; protection, physical security and control of the use of nuclear materials; and licensing and control of nuclear installations and international safeguards.
 The law states that the regulation and control of nuclear industry activity is subject to ‘national jurisdiction’.

 ARN regulates and controls the activities undertaken in the nuclear industry in Argentina and ensures its compliance with the binding regulations in order to do the following:

 Protect people, the environment and future generations from the harmful effects of ionizing radiation;

 Guarantee that nuclear materials are used only for authorized peaceful purposes;

-Advise the executive in the field of nuclear industry.
+Advise the national executive power in the field of nuclear industry.